rav2040/json-stringify-lite/README.md

 #### Using a comparison function

 If a comparison function is provided, it works the same as JavaScript's `Array.prototype.sort()` method.
-The two arguments, 'a' and 'b', represent two successive key/value pairs in the form of `[key, value]`.
+The two arguments, *a* and *b*, represent two successive key/value pairs in the form of `[key, value]`.
 A number is returned to indicate sort order as follows:
 * If a number less than zero is returned, *a* will precede *b*.
 * If a number greater than zero is returned, *b* will precede *a*.
 * If zero is returned, the original order will be maintained.